bajamircea/bajamircea.github.io/_posts/2018-03-09-cpp-faq-zen.markdown

 - Q: Can you tell me what's the magic bullet?
 - A: There is no magic bullet.

+- Q: But still, what's the definite answer?
+- A: It depends.

 - Q: How can we develop faster?
 - A: It's a tortoise and hare story.